 Why You Feel Like You’re Walking on Eggshells in Your Relationship

-You are here because you are assessing if your relationship can continue: Article 6 of 15
+You are here because you are assessing whether your relationship can continue: Article 6 of 15

 In some relationships, you manage the mood before anything has happened.